 - PixelSnap – PixelSnap replaced xScope from my previous list, this tool is super speedy!
 You can measure anything on your screen at lightspeed.

 - ColorSnapper – ColorSnapper replaced Sip from my previous list, a great little app that allows to collect, adjust and export colors of any pixel.

 - Tuxera NTFS – Full read-write compatibility with NTFS-formatted drives on macOS.

 - Boom – macOS volume booster with advance equalizer controls and audio effects.

-- Lungo – Lungo replaced Caffeine from my previous list.
-Is a tiny program that puts an icon in the right side of your menu bar.
+- Lungo – Lungo replaced Caffeine over a year ago.
+Is a tiny program that puts an icon on the right side of your menu bar.
 Click it to prevent your Mac from automatically going to sleep.

 - The Unarchiver – A file extraction utility is somewhat of an unsung hero, but when you need it, it’s good to have a utility that is robust and can fit almost any bill.
 The Unarchiver does that and does it well.

 - Techtool Pro – The most advanced macintosh repair utility; enough said!

 - DriveDx – A must-have tool for testing both SSDs and HDDs.